TikTok Is Exposing The Double Standards Between Gen Z Acne Sufferers

-With up to 95% of UK residents aged between 11 and 30 suffering with acne to some extent, it's safe to presume that nearly everyone will experience the skin condition at some point in their lives.
+With more than 80% of Canadians aged between 12 and 24 suffering with acne, it's safe to presume that most young people will experience the skin condition at some point in their lives.
 While boys are more likely to have acne during adolescence compared to girls, research suggests the issue is more likely to persist for women than men.

 In women, a handful of different things can affect skin, from hormonal changes that occur during the menstrual cycle or with conditions such as polycystic ovary syndrome (PCOS) to forms of contraception and other medications such as antidepressants.
 Even though acne is very common, beauty standards and societal expectations for women and girls mean that it is rarely represented in the mainstream or on social media.
 In fact, acne is often reviled.
 That's why, for me and so many other young women I know, skin is a feminist issue.